pyllyukko/harden.yml/README.md

 * :bulb: Consider running a hardened kernel.
 For Slackware you can check out my other project [kspp\_confnbuild](https://github.com/pyllyukko/kspp_confnbuild) that has been (mostly) configured according to [KSPP](https://kspp.github.io/)'s [recommendations](https://kspp.github.io/Recommended_Settings).
 You can use [kernel-hardening-checker](https://github.com/a13xp0p0v/kernel-hardening-checker) to check your kernel configs.
 * :envelope: Make sure your system is able to send e-mails somehow.
 Many of the tools will be sending alerts about various anomalies.
 * :wood::eyes: Consider installing and configuring Logwatch
+* Customize the firewall to suit your needs
+    * :globe_with_meridians: You can use [Nftables geoip script](https://github.com/pvxe/nftables-geoip) to block certain parts of the world (see also [GeoIP matching](https://wiki.nftables.org/wiki-nftables/index.php/GeoIP_matching))

 ### Tags